dustinpfister/blog_posts/_posts/nodejs-simple-http-request-get-post-system.md

 So then now that I have the sever script together it is time to test it out with some additional source code to make use of the script.
 So with that said I will want to have at least one demo project.

 ### 3.1 - The middleware

+Here I have the middleware file for th demo project that should be at the \/middleware\/index.js file off from the root project folder.
+This file is what I will be using to handle including post requests for the specific demo that is making use of the simple sever script.
+The way that this is done is by designing by client system to send body objects that contain custom data that will then in rurn be used in this middle ware file to append results to standard response object.

 ```js
 let http = require('http'),